Autodesk Info360 Plant | 2025, 2024 Features

 Pump performance analytics

-Improve pump performance with analytics and visualisation, including variable speed pumps with multiple manufacturers’ curves, before and after pump maintenance analysis, and a full view of multiple pump curves and clusters shown with respective locations – all within a single dashboard.
+Improve pump performance with analytics and visualization, including variable speed pumps with multiple manufacturers’ curves, before and after pump maintenance analysis, and a full view of multiple pump curves and clusters shown with respective locations—all within a single dashboard.

 Downloadable data and analytics